 • Hours worked each week

-• Hourly rate paid
+• Hourly rate paid and casual loading applied

-• Personal leave accrued and taken
+• Unpaid carer’s/compassionate leave occasions taken

 • Public holidays worked and penalties paid